mjordan/islandora_fetch_bags/README.md

 The `[objects] solr_query` setting can take any Solr query that is compatible with Islandora REST's `solr` endpoint (which is pretty much any Solr query).
 Queries should:

 * specify the `fl=PID` parameter, since they only need to return a list of PIDs
-* have a `rows` paramter with a very high value, such as 1000000, to ensure that your query returns all the PIDs that it finds (Solr's default is 10 rows)
+* have a `rows` parameter with a very high value, such as 1000000, to ensure that your query returns all the PIDs that it finds (Solr's default is 10 rows)
 * have any [special characters](http://lucene.apache.org/core/4_5_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html?is-external=true#Escaping_Special_Characters) escaped with a backslash
 * should not be URL encoded, since the REST client does this automatically.